cvondrick/ihog/README.md

 ---------------

-In addition to 'invertHOG()', we provide a 'visualizeHOG()' function that automatically shows a figure with a few visualizations of the HOG feature point:
+In addition to 'invertHOG()', we provide a 'visualizeHOG()' function that pops up a figure with a few visualizations of the HOG feature point:

     >> feat = features(im, 8);
     >> visualizeHOG(feat);

-'visualizeHOG()' can also show you more visualizations.
-Specify an optional second parameter to increase the verbosity level:

-    >> visualizeHOG(feat, 1);
-    >> visualizeHOG(feat, 2);
-    >> visualizeHOG(feat, 3);

 Installation
 ------------